Vernier

 Vernier Subscription Tiers

 Three subscription tiers scale with your bid volume.
-All tiers include access to all six Vernier modes, Platinum/Gold/Silver tiered outputs, and onboarding calibration.
+All tiers include access to all core Vernier estimating modes, complete proposal outputs with scope narratives and risk profiles, and onboarding calibration.

 The setup fee is a one-time, non-refundable charge covering account creation, onboarding, Vernier calibration to your trade mix and market area, and initial training.
 It is not refundable under any circumstances including early cancellation.